 What is FOD in Manufacturing?

-If you see this sign, you’re in an area where debris has a very low potential for impact, but is still a responsibility and staff must adhere to basic inspection procedures; all items should be accounted for and general housekeeping should be practiced.
-Examples of these areas include shipping docks and receiving docks.
+If you see this sign, you’re in an area where debris has a very low potential for impact, but it is still a responsibility, and staff must adhere to basic inspection procedures; all items should be accounted for, and general housekeeping should be practiced.
+Examples where Foreign object damage (FOD) likely occurs include shipping docks and receiving docks.

-Signs for this indicate that you are in an area where debris has a very high impact potential and operations should be conducted with caution.
+Signs like these indicate that you are in an area where debris has a very high impact potential, and operations should be conducted with caution.
 Here, staff should adhere to strict inspection procedures and maintain the highest sense of awareness possible.
 These areas include assembly operations and open product housing.

 Many facilities practice a “Clean As You Go” mindset, an ongoing method of removing debris during operations to ensure that the space and any products are free of FOD.
 This awareness should be enforced in all environments.